 Figure 1: Trend of monthly rainfall (mm), temperature (°C), and relative humidity (%) in northern Ghana (2021–2023).

-Source: Collated information from climate-data.org and Ghana Meteorological Agency.
+Source: Collated information from climate-data.org and the Ghana Meteorological Agency.

 Table 1: Some weather information, physical and chemical properties of surface soils of the study area